IrinaFileva/Fun-Chat/typescript-essentials/typescript-essentials.md

 ### 4. Develop Typed Functions in TypeScript 📌

 **Key learnings:**

+TypeScript adds a number of new features to standard JavaScript functions that make them easier to work with.

+Adding types to functions helps prevent passing values that should not be passed to functions.

+You can define the type of a function using a type alias or an interface

+You can designate function parameters as mandatory or optional

+The TypeScript compiler assumes by default that all parameters defined in a function are required.
+When you call a function, the TypeScript compiler checks the following:

++ Whether values have been provided for each parameter.
++ Whether only those parameters that are required by the function are passed;
++ Parameters are passed in the order in which they are defined in the function.

+You can define optional parameters by adding a question mark (?) to the end of the parameter name

+You can also assign default values to optional parameters.<br> If a value is passed to an optional parameter as an argument, it will be assigned that value.
+Otherwise, it is assigned a default value.

+Rest parameters are treated as an unlimited number of optional parameters.
+You can remove them or add them in any number.

+You can use a method called deconstruct object parameters to include named parameters.

 **Skills learned:**
++ Understand the advantage of using types in functions.
++ Declare functions with strictly typed parameters and return values.
++ Declare functions that have mandatory and optional parameters, default parameters, and rest parameters.
++ Define function types using type aliases or interfaces.

 **How to use them:**

+After passing this module, I learned how to declare and call functions with different types of parameters.<br>
+In future development, this information will help me to create functions with different types of parameters, as well as to specify the data type of return values.<br>
+This will simplify development when you clearly understand what type of data the function needs and what type of data it will output

 ### 5. Declare and Instantiate Classes in TypeScript 📌